Unearth Something New in the Produce Department!

 Prep Tips: The pungent flavor of mustard greens is deliciously different in green salads.
 Or sauté them in a little olive oil, then add a splash of lemon juice and a sprinkle of chopped, toasted walnuts.

 Nutrition Facts: These juicy berries say "spring" like no other!
-They're also great for vitamin C and folate, and are a natural source of an antioxidant that may benefit heart health.
+They're also great for vitamin C. In fact, a serving of strawberries (about eight strawberries) has more vitamin C than an orange.

 For convenience, look for prewashed lettuces, spinach, greens and other veggies in bags and containers (check the label to make sure they're prewashed—otherwise you need to wash them).

 Going organic?
-Pick from our array of O Organics™ fruits and veggies, salad greens and herbs, sourced from a variety of carefully selected organic growers using earth-friendly farming practices.
-Look for O Organics™ dairy, meats, breads, baby food and more throughout our stores, too.
+Pick from our array of fruits and veggies, salad greens and herbs, sourced from a variety of carefully selected organic growers using earth–friendly farming practices.
+Look for organic dairy, meats, breads, baby food and more throughout our stores, too.